 No, it does not.
 You will see crack filler through seal coat, as the crack filler is designed to expand and contract with temperature changes.
 Pavement takes on a dark, vibrant color after seal coating, but you will still see repaired crack areas through the seal coat.9.
 What is the best thing I can do to prevent cracks in my pavement?

 The best thing to do is get into a yearly routine of pavement maintenance, like crack filling and pavement sealing, to fix minor cracks and problems before they turn into bigger problems.
-AAA Striping and Sealing offers a discount to maintain your driveway.Call us today for a no-obligation, free estimate at (314) 410-0586.
+Parking Lot Group offers a discount to maintain your driveway.Call us today for a no-obligation, free estimate at (314) 410-0586.